Hiring a Software Development Company - 14 Dos & Don'ts

 In assessing portfolios and references, look for:

-• Comparable scope: Seek out past projects that align with the scale and scope of your project.
-This can provide insight into the company's ability to manage and successfully execute a project of your magnitude.
+- Comparable scope: Seek out past projects that align with the scale and scope of your project.
+This can provide insight into the company's ability to manage delivery complexity, stakeholder communication, and release risk.

 Consider various outsourcing models

 If you have limited capacity to manage a software project internally, then the project-based model may be the right fit.
-You can set aside some initial resources up front to ensure the software outsourcing gets off on the right foot, but after that, you can expect the outsourcing company to handle the project on their own.
+You can set aside initial resources for discovery, requirements, and acceptance criteria, then expect the outsourcing company to manage delivery, QA, release planning, and reporting.

 If, on the other hand, you have some available resources internally, but maybe just not enough to handle developing the full project from end-to-end, you might consider the managed team model.
 In this way you can still maintain most of the control of the software development project, but still get access to the software outsourcing company’s resources.